web-platform-tests/wpt/docs/_appendix/github-intro.md

 3. Fix any mistake it reports and [commit](#commit) again.

-For more details, see the [documentation about the lint tool][lint-tool]
+For more details, see the [documentation about the lint tool](../_writing-tests/lint-tool).

 ## Submit